markrages/geda-ESP8266/README.md

 This library is a gEDA (gschem / pcb) port of the upstream KiCAD footprints and symbols.

+The gschem symbols are in `symbols` and the pcb footprints are in `footprints`.

+Anyone curious about the conversion process should read the Makefile and wrapper scripts in `tools`.

 Upstream README follows:

 kicad-ESP8266 - a library for KiCAD